Employment support schemes

 Community Employment helps people get back to work by offering part-time placements in jobs based within local communities

-Tús is a community work placement scheme for unemployed people who are selected to participate by the Department of Social Protection.
+Tús is a community work placement scheme for unemployed people who are selected to participate by the Department of Employment Affairs and Social Protection.

 Community Services Programme